 What is UpMail doing for the GDPR?

-- We’ve educated our whole team on all things related to GDPR compliance, keeping everyone up-to-date with the latest regulations
+- We’re continually educating our whole team on all things related to GDPR compliance, keeping everyone up-to-date with the latest regulations

 - A Data Protected Specialist, Antoine Asselin, CEO and Founder of UpMail has been nominated to lead all our GDPR compliance effort

-- Our tech team have compiled a list of all in-app areas that need to be modified in line with GDRP regulations.
+- Our tech team is keeping an up-to-date list of all in-app areas that needs to comply with GDRP regulations.

-- The marketing department has put together a list of all changes that need to be made to the blog and website to maintain GDPR compliance.
+- The marketing department has have made the necessary changes that needed to be made to the blog and website to maintain GDPR compliance.

 - A system has been put in place to ensure all personal data belonging to users and email lists subscribers is safely secured and protected.

-- The tech team have built new in-app features to make sure UpMail users comply with GDPR when sending emails through our app.
+- UpMail has built new in-app features to make sure UpMail users comply with GDPR when sending emails through our app.

 - All changes to the website and blog have been implemented to ensure GDPR compliance

 - All third party vendors have been reviewed to ensure they are following GDPR regulations.
-We have DPA in place for a number of our vendors and for the remaining number this will be part of their Terms of Service on May 25th.
+We have DPA in place for a number of our vendors and for the remaining number this is part of their Terms of Service since May 25th 2018.

-- We will be adding a pseudonymisation to protect any users’ data and increasing our level of security.
+- We’ve added a pseudonymisation to protect any users’ data and increasing our level of security.
 Don’t worry, it won’t affect the way you send emails, we are just making sure the personal data of UpMail users and email lists subscribers are well-protected.

-As part of GDPR compliance efforts, we will also be sending out further resources to all our users to keep everyone informed, on a regular basis, on how GDPR impacts their email outreach.
+As part of GDPR compliance efforts, we’re also sending out further resources to all our users to keep everyone informed, on a regular basis, on how GDPR impacts their email outreach.